Updated Mar 01, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics shows where resources help or hinder learning by tracking topic volume and sentiment over time for this discipline.
-You can drill down from institution to school or programme, compare like‑for‑like across Common Aggregation Hierarchy subject groups and demographics, and surface concise, exportable summaries for programme and service teams.
-The platform helps you prioritise fixes that matter in E&E, such as assessment clarity, resource readiness for specialist labs and software, and accessibility improvements that close gaps for disabled students.
+Drill down from institution to school or programme, compare like‑for‑like across Common Aggregation Hierarchy subject groups and demographics, and export concise summaries for programme and service teams.
+Use the platform to prioritise fixes that matter in E&E, such as assessment clarity, resource readiness for specialist labs and software, and accessibility improvements that close gaps for disabled students.